A history of standing on the side of animals

 Standing on the side of animals, our aim is to make cruel sports a thing of the past.
 United we can end hunting, shooting and animal fighting.

 Driven by compassion and empowered by knowledge, we protect animals on our sanctuaries, carry out investigations to expose law-breaking and cruelty to animals, and campaign for stronger animal protection laws.

-Our sanctuaries provide animals with a haven, one free of hunting and shooting.
+Our Wildlife Reserves provide animals with a haven, one free of hunting and shooting.
 Home to array of animals, we provide protection through ‘sporting rights’, as well as providing an environment where wildlife can thrive.